-If you follow me avidly on social media, or we’re proper real-life friends, you might know that for the past 20 years or so, J has an undiagnosed chronic illness that shares a lot of symptoms with ME and fibromyalgia.
-He’s constantly tired, he struggles to concentrate for long periods of time, and generally, his whole body aches with minimal exertion.
-This has got a lot worse over the past few years and because he was often in bed at the weekends, I actually started this blog to have a hobby while he was sleeping!
+For the past 20 years or so, J has felt constantly tired, struggles to concentrate for long periods of time, and generally, his whole body aches with minimal exertion.
+This has got a lot worse over the past few years and, because he was often in bed at the weekends, I actually started this blog to have a hobby while he was sleeping!

 - My friend/sister/cousin’s baby’s friend had that but a couple of years later, they were completely fine – Well fucking whoop for them.
 I don’t want to hear that someone you know has completely recovered while my boyfriend is still in the grips of whatever the hell this is!
 It’s not something to aspire to, it’s rubbing our faces in it!

 - But he still goes to work, he can’t be *that* ill – If you’re familiar with chronic illness, you might have heard of the spoon theory, if not, hear goes; people with chronic illness get 15 metaphorical spoons a day and every task you do costs spoons.
 So, getting up and dressed could be 3 spoons, eating breakfast is 1 spoon, going to work is 8 spoons etc (all the websites vary but you get the idea).
 Once you’ve used all your 15 spoons doing tasks, you have no more spoons for anything else until the next day.
 Essentially J uses all his spoons getting up, going to work and getting home, so has no more spoons at the end of the day for any other activities.

 - Don’t doctors think Fibromyalgia doesn’t exist?
 He’s just being a typical lazy man – Yeah, that’s exactly what it is.
 He just doesn’t want to be able to follow a recipe or work on our house or be able to stay up for a whole day without having to go to bed because he feels so awful.